terrapower/armi/doc/tutorials/walkthrough_lwr_inputs.rst

 .. tip:: The full inputs created in this tutorial are available for download at the bottom of
     this page.

-.. note:: C5G7 is a problem with defined 7-group macroscopic cross sections.
+.. warning:: C5G7 is a problem with defined 7-group macroscopic cross sections.
 Rather than
-    Using those cross sections directly, this input is meant to regenerate them rather than to use the provided macros directly.
+    Using those cross sections directly, this input is meant to regenerate them rather than to using the provided macros directly.

 .. warning:: ARMI was historically developed in support of fast reactors and most
     features have been used and tested in fast reactor contexts.
 This